Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 The `Pandora's Box` method allows you to RNG a save's TID & SID combo, so that a specific `PID` (or pair of `PIDs`) can be made Shiny when encountered in-game.
 In this section I will explain how to do it, when you're preparing to RNG a new save's TID & SID.<br>

-Open [PokéFinder](https://github.com/Admiral-Fish/PokeFinder) and in the Gen 3 tab select either the `Wild` or `Static` option.
+Open [PokéFinder](https://github.com/Admiral-Fish/PokeFinder) select either the `Wild` or `Static` option from the Gen 3 tab.
 You can select `None` in profiles, since we're just looking for spreads right now, meaning the TID & SID from the profile is irrelevant.<br>
 In the `Searcher` tab, configure the filters as you see fit, and after doing so click `Search`.
 In my examples below I searched for any Jolly -SpAtk IV spreads on both the `Wild` & `Static` tabs, and have decided on the Jolly 31/31/31/24/31/31 spread with a PID of `505C1B54`:<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDPandora1.png"/> <img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDPandora2.png"/></p><br>